Definitions of whiteness in the United States: Mexican Americans

 U.S. nativists in the late 1920s and 1930s (mostly due to the socially xenophobic and economic climate of the Great Depression) tried to put a halt to Mexican immigration by having Mexicans (and Mexican Americans) declared non-white, by virtue of their Indian heritage.
-After 70 years of being in the United States and having been bestowed white status by the U.S. government, this was the first time the United States began to show true racist attitudes towards Mexicans in America, something that usually came quickly to people of other races.
+After 70 years of being in the United States and having been bestowed white status by the US government, this was the first time the United States began to show true racist attitudes toward Mexicans in the United States, something that usually came quickly to people of other races.
 They based their strategy on a 1924 law that barred entry to immigrants who were ineligible for citizenship, and at that point, only blacks and whites, and not Asians or Native Americans, could naturalize and become U.S. citizens.
-The test case came in December 1935, when a Buffalo, N.Y. judge rejected Jalisco native Timoteo Andrade's application for citizenship on the grounds that he was a "Mexican Indian".
+The test case came in December 1935, when a Buffalo, New York judge rejected Jalisco native Timoteo Andrade's application for citizenship on the grounds that he was a "Mexican Indian".
 Had it not been for the intervention of the Mexican and American governments, who forced a second hearing, this precedent could very well have made many Mexicans, the majority of whom are mestizo, ineligible for citizenship.
-When mixed-race Mexicans were allowed to retain their white status in American society they were unperturbed with the fact that the United States still continued its discriminatory practices towards Mexicans of full indigenous heritage.
+When mixed-race Mexicans were allowed to retain their white status in American society they were unperturbed with the fact that the United States still continued its discriminatory practices toward Mexicans of full Indigenous heritage.

 During the Great Depression, Mexicans were largely considered non-white.
 As many as 400,000 Mexicans and Mexican Americans were deported in a decade-long effort by the government called the Mexican Repatriation.

-In the 2000 U.S. census, around half of all persons of Mexican or Mexican American origin in the U.S. checked white to register their race (in addition to stating their Mexican national origin).
+In the 2000 U.S. census, around half of all persons of Mexican or Mexican American origin in the United States checked white to register their race (in addition to stating their Mexican national origin).
 Mexican Americans are the largest white Hispanic group in the United States.

 West Indian Americans

-Caribbean countries such as Cuba, the U.S. territory of Puerto Rico, and especially the Dominican Republic have a complex ethnic heritage since they include indigenous and African legacies.
-Africans were forcibly transported to the islands throughout the colonial period (and indeed blacks accompanied the first Spanish explorers, with more arriving to harvest sugar in the 18th century prior to the Revolution).
+Caribbean countries such as Cuba, the U.S. territory of Puerto Rico, and especially the Dominican Republic have a complex ethnic heritage since they include Indigenous and African legacies.
+Africans were forcibly transported to the islands throughout the colonial period (and indeed blacks accompanied the first Spanish explorers, with more arriving to harvest sugar in the 18th century prior to the American Revolution).

 Cuban Americans and Puerto Ricans exemplify this complex ethnic status.
-The Cuban exiles and the Puerto Rican who migrated, entered the United States before 1959 tended to be of European ancestry (most particularly Spanish ancestry) and therefore were/are white.
+The Cuban exiles and the Puerto Ricans who migrated, entered the United States before 1959 tended to be of European ancestry (most particularly Spanish ancestry) and therefore were/are white.
 Their appearance let them be more accepted by an American culture that openly attacked Afro-Cubans and Afro-Puerto Ricans, and other races.
 In some cases, this white racial status "allowed them to feel superior over other racial and ethnic groups and to make claims to rights and privileges".